 Where it is not possible to estimate the recoverable amount of an individual asset, the impairment test is carried out on the asset's cash-generating unit, which is the lowest group of assets in which the asset belongs for which there are separately identifiable cash inflows that are largely independent of the cash inflows from other assets.
 Each of the Company's exploration and evaluation properties is considered to be a cash-generating unit for which impairment testing is performed.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020
+Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (expressed in Canadian dollars)

 (g) Impairment of non-financial assets (continued)